bishnu123-rgb/Higgs-Boson/README.md

 | Random Forest       | 0.9995   | 0.9999    | 0.9986 | 0.9993   | ~1.000  |
 | XGBoost             | 0.99998  | 0.99995   | 0.99998| 0.99996  | ~1.000  |

-Ensemble-based models significantly outperform the linear baseline, highlighting their ability to capture complex physics-driven relationships.
+The ensemble-based models significantly outperform the linear baseline, demonstrating their ability to learn complex, physics-driven relationships within the data.

----

 ## Key Findings

-- Logistic Regression achieves strong recall but has limited expressive capacity
-- Random Forest and XGBoost achieve near-perfect classification performance
-- Ensemble models are highly effective for rare-event detection
-- Proper preprocessing and metric selection are critical for reliable evaluation

----
+Logistic Regression provides strong recall but limited expressive capacity.
+Random Forest and XGBoost achieve near-perfect classification performance, highlighting the effectiveness of ensemble methods for rare-event detection.
+The results also emphasise the importance of careful preprocessing and appropriate evaluation metrics.

 ## Technologies Used

-- Python
-- NumPy, Pandas
-- Scikit-learn
-- XGBoost
-- Matplotlib, Seaborn
-- Jupyter Notebook
-- Git & GitHub

----
+Python, NumPy, Pandas, Scikit-learn, XGBoost, Matplotlib, Seaborn, Jupyter Notebook, Git, and GitHub.

 ## Notes on Generalisation

-While ensemble models achieved near-perfect scores, further validation using:

-- Cross-validation
-- Independent test sets

-would be required in real experimental deployments to fully confirm generalisation performance.
+Although ensemble models achieved near-perfect scores on the test set, additional validation using cross-validation or independent test datasets would be required in real experimental settings to fully assess generalisation performance.

----

 ## Author

-**Bishnu Parajuli**
+Bishnu Parajuli
 Final Year AI Coursework Project

----

 ## License

-This project is intended for **academic and educational purposes only**.
+This project is intended for academic and educational purposes only.